-Fast forward to 2017 and online research has certainly proven its worth to many clients through the quality of research and the ability of brands t conduct fast and flexible surveys that doesn't break the bank.
+Online research has certainly proven its worth to many clients through the quality of research and the ability of brands to conduct fast and flexible surveys that doesn't break the bank.
 But at Decision Lab our ethos is to test more and test faster in order to employ the best and most agile methods for marketers.

 Now our question is: 'How can we improve our online surveys?'